Tae Crowder: 2020

-Crowder was selected by the New York Giants with the 255th and final pick of the 2020 NFL Draft, thus becoming Mr. Irrelevant of the 2020 season.
+Crowder was selected by the New York Giants with the 255th and final pick of the 2020 NFL draft, thus becoming Mr. Irrelevant of the 2020 season.
 He was reunited with his former inside linebackers coach at Georgia Kevin Sherrer when he was drafted by the Giants.
 Crowder was placed on the active/non-football injury list by the Giants at the start of training camp on July 28, 2020.
 He was activated on August 9.
 Crowder was inactive for week 1 due to a hamstring injury.
 In Week 6 against the Washington Football Team, Crowder recovered a fumble forced by teammate Kyler Fackrell on Kyle Allen and returned it for a 43 yard touchdown during the 20–19 win.
 Crowder was placed on injured reserve with a hamstring injury on October 20, 2020.
 He was activated on November 28, 2020.
-In Week 13 against the Seattle Seahawks, Crowder recorded his first career sack on Russell Wilson during the 17–12 win.
+In Week 13 against the Seattle Seahawks, Crowder recorded his first career sack on Russell Wilson during the 17–12 win, this helped his career in the NFL.

 2021

 In Week 12, against the Philadelphia Eagles, Crowder recorded his first interception on Jalen Hurts during the 13–7 victory.
-Crowder ended the season with a career-high 130 tackles and led the team in tackles; he also recorded 2 interceptions and 1 forced fumble.
+While starting all 17 games, Crowder ended the season with a career-high 130 tackles and led the team in tackles; he also recorded 2 interceptions and 1 forced fumble.

 2022

-After the release of Blake Martinez one week before the season started; Crowder was left as the best option at LB in the depth chart.
-In the season opener against the Tennessee Titans, Crowder recorded 7 tackles one of them being a big hit on running back Derrick Henry.
+After the release of Blake Martinez one week before the season started; Crowder was left as the best option at linebacker in the depth chart.
+In the season opener against the Tennessee Titans, Crowder recorded 7 tackles; one of them being a big hit on running back Derrick Henry.
 In Week 10 against the Houston Texans the Giants decided to bench Crowder and move Jaylon Smith to inside linebacker and moved Micah McFadden to outside linebacker.
 On December 20, 2022, he was waived.
 He started the first eight games of the 2022 season and departed the main roster with 43 tackles, 1 sack, and one forced fumble.
 He was re-signed to the practice squad two days later.

 Pittsburgh Steelers

 On December 27, 2022, Crowder was signed by the Pittsburgh Steelers to their active roster.
+He was released on May 22, 2023.

+Los Angeles Chargers

+On August 22, 2023, Crowder signed with the Los Angeles Chargers.
+He was waived as part of final roster cuts seven days later.

+Tennessee Titans

+On December 26, 2023, Crowder was signed to the Titans practice squad.
+He was not signed to a reserve/future contract and thus became a free agent when his contract expired at the end of the season.

+Birmingham Stallions

+On January 17, 2025, Crowder signed with the Birmingham Stallions of the United Football League (UFL).